netdata/netdata/web/gui/README.md

 ### Cloud menus (Spaces, War Rooms, and Visited nodes)

-The dashboard also features a menu related to Cloud functionality.
-You can view your existing Spaces or create new ones via the vertical column of boxes.
-This menu also displays the name of your current Space, shows a list of any War Rooms you've added you your Space, and lists your Visited nodes.
-If you click on a War Room's name, the dashboard redirects you to the Netdata Cloud web interface.
+The dashboard also features a menu related to Netdata Cloud functionality.
+You can view your existing Spaces or create new ones via the left vertical column of boxes.
+This menu also displays the name of your current Space, shows a list of any War Rooms you've added you your Space, and lists any notes you recently visited via their Agent dashboards.
+Click on a War Room's name to jump to the Netdata Cloud web interface.

 ![A screenshot of the Cloud
 menus](https://user-images.githubusercontent.com/1153921/80837210-3f8b8c80-8bab-11ea-9c75-128c2d823ef8.png)